-The Ultimate Fighting Championship (UFC) is the leading mixed martial arts (MMA) promotion on the planet.
+The Ultimate Fighting Championship (UFC) is the planet’s leading mixed martial arts (MMA) promotion.

 As the second-fastest growing sport in the world, MMA has gained millions of followers due to explosive knockouts, exciting brawls, and larger-than-life personalities.